caomw/deepmatching_1.0.2_c-_vs2013/README.txt

 The implementation had minor updates to work with visual studio 2013, opencv 2.4.9 and c++11 threads instead of pthreads.
-The minor updates were done by Mostafa Izz but the code is still the same as downloaded. izz.mostafa@gmail.com
+The minor updates were done by Mostafa Mohamed Izz but the code is still the same as downloaded from http://lear.inrialpes.fr/src/deepmatching/.
+email: izz.mostafa@gmail.com

 Implementation of the Deep Matching algorithm, published at ICCV 2013 in "DeepFlow: Large displacement optical flow with deep matching" by Philippe